Updated July 2023

 How much money could you lose if your store goes down?

 Brad Pitt movie references aside, we strongly recommend having a backup of your Shopify store when making any changes.
-You never know when you might make a mistake, or when a third-party app might misbehave.
-It’s always better to have a backup available so that you can undo any mistakes and restore your account to a previous point in time, rather than to risk losing the hours of work spent creating your stores.
+You never know when you might make a mistake or when a third-party app might misbehave.
+It’s always better to have a backup available so that you can undo any mistakes and restore your account to a previous point in time rather than risk losing the hours of work spent creating your stores.

 Running multiple Shopify stores is a lot of work.
-Being able to automate as much of the setup and maintenance as possible will give you more time to focus on helping customers and marketing your brands.
-Save yourself from the pain of manually duplicating Shopify stores by using Rewind Copy.
+Automating as much of the setup and maintenance as possible will give you more time to focus on helping customers and marketing your brands.
+Save yourself from the pain of manually duplicating Shopify stores by using Rewind Staging.